rtoal/ple/js/README.md

 JavaScript is already installed in every modern web browser.
 To develop command line scripts and servers, download and install Node.js from the [Node home page](https://nodejs.org) or use your favorite package manager.

-Once installed, programs in this folder can be run from the command line like so:
+Programs in this folder can be run from the command line like so:

 ```
 node triple.js